Sousastep/SousaFX-docs/docs/content/startup.rst

    ​SousaPlayback template Project/
    ​SousaPlayback template.als``.
 You may want to drag this file into your dock for easy access.

-7. If you followed :ref:`installation step 7 <SousaPlayback>` then the percussion clips will be available, but feel free to delete them all and add your own.
+7. If you followed :ref:`installation step 7 <Installation>` then the percussion clips will be available, but feel free to delete them and add your own.

 8. Ensure that the Main and Monitor :ref:`return tracks <Return Track List>` are routed to their proper audio outputs.